 Reports MDS information about operations for reserving extents.
-Reports the number of requests to reserve extents, the number of reserved extents, the number of reserved blocks, the number of requests to reserve extents contiguously, and the number of extents failed to reserve.
+Reports the number of requests to reserve extents, the number of reserved extents, the number of requests to reserve extents contiguously, and the number of extents failed to reserve.

 -t

 Reports the number of times MDS is request to purging tokens.
 Reports the following information: